Updated Jan. 15, 2020

 Green Bay Packers

 San Francisco 49ers

-Wine: The red wine for all these teams is a blend of Central Coast Cabernet Sauvignon and Monterey Merlot aged 15 months in French and American oak, and each team has a different set of designs etched into its bottles to commemorate championships and anniversary years; the sparkling wine is Lodi blanc de blancs
+Wine: Most of the red wines for these teams are blends of California Cabernet Sauvignon and Merlot aged 15 months in French and American oak, and each team has a different set of designs etched into its bottles to commemorate championships and anniversary years; there are also California sparkling wines

 Partner winery: Mano's Wine in Kansas City, Mo.